Libensemble/libensemble/docs/data_structures/libE_specs.rst

             any entries in the "resource_info" option will be ignored.
             Default: False
         "platform" [str]:
-            Name of a known platform defined in the platforms module.
-            E.g., libE_specs["platform"] = "perlmutter_g"
+            Name of a known platform (see "Known Platforms List" below) E.g., libE_specs["platform"] = "perlmutter_g"
             Note: the environment variable LIBE_PLATFORM is an alternative way of setting.
             See also option "platform_specs".
         "platform_specs" [Platform|dict]:
             A Platform object (or dictionary) specifying settings for a platform.
-            For list of Platform options see "Platform Options" below.
+            For list of Platform fields see "Platform Fields" below.
             Any fields not given, wil be auto-detected by libEnsemble.
-            See also option "platform".
+            Can be set to a known platform object (see "Known Platforms List") See also option "platform".
         "num_resource_sets" [int]:
             The total number of resource sets.
 Resources will be divided into this number.